sinamajidian/10xpipline/hap10/readme.md

 ```

 ## Copyright
-This version of SDPNAL+ is distributed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.
+This package is distributed under the Creative Commons Attribution-ShareAlike 4.0 International Public License.